-Minimal Sedation or Anxiolysis

-(Not addressed by this policy)

-A drug induced state during which patients respond normally to verbal commands.
+Minimal Sedation or Anxiolysis (Not addressed by this policy) A drug induced state during which patients respond normally to verbal commands.
 Although cognitive function and coordination may be impaired, ventilatory and cardiovascular functions are unaffected.

-Moderate Sedation

-(Formerly conscious sedation)

-A drug induced depression of consciousness during which patients respond purposefully to verbal commands.
+Moderate Sedation (Formerly conscious sedation) A drug induced depression of consciousness during which patients respond purposefully to verbal commands.
 Loss of consciousness is unlikely and the drugs and dosages are not intended to produce a loss of consciousness.
 Reflex withdrawal from a painful stimulus is not considered a purposeful response.
 No interventions are required to maintain a patent airway and spontaneous ventilation is adequate.
 Cardiovascular function is usually not affected.

-Deep Sedation

-A drug induced depression of consciousness during which patients cannot be easily aroused but respond purposefully to repeated or painful stimulation.
+Deep Sedation A drug induced depression of consciousness during which patients cannot be easily aroused but respond purposefully to repeated or painful stimulation.
 Protective reflexes may be lost and with the ability to independently maintain ventilatory function may be impaired.
 Patients may require assistance in maintaining a patent airway and spontaneous ventilation may be inadequate.
 Cardiovascular function is usually not affected.

-General Anesthesia

-(Not addressed by this policy)

-General anesthesia is a drug induced loss of consciousness during which patients are not arouseable even by painful stimuli.
+General Anesthesia (Not addressed by this policy) General anesthesia is a drug induced loss of consciousness during which patients are not arouseable even by painful stimuli.
 The ability to independently maintain ventilatory function is often impaired.
 Patients often require assistance in maintaining a patent airway and positive pressure ventilation may be required because of depressed spontaneous ventilation or drug-induced depression of neuromuscular function.
 Cardiovascular function may be impaired.
 The provision of general anesthesia is restricted to Anesthesiologists and CRNA's.
+Testincted to Anesthesiologists and CRNA's.

+POLICY:

+This policy establishes procedures and general guidelines for the provision of moderate and deep sedation administration.
+The policy and procedures will be followed wherever moderate or deep sedation is administered during a diagnostic or therapeutic procedure or for the sedation of mechanically ventilated patients.

+Institutional moderate and deep sedation practices shall be monitored and evaluated by the Department of Anesthesiology.

+Identified concerns will be referred to the appropriate departments and/or committees to ensure that processes related to the use of sedation are continually assessed and improved.

+PROCEDURE:

-PROCEDURE: I. PREPARATION FOR THE PROCEDURE
+I. PREPARATION FOR THE PROCEDURE